gitbls/pistrong/README.md

 ## makeMyCA

-makeMyCA builds a complete CA configured for use with Android, iOS/MacOS, Linux, and Windows clients.
-makeMyCA prompts for all the configuration information and provides explanations of each item.
-In addition to the necessary Certs, makeMyCA also creates
+makeMyCA builds a complete CA configured for use with Android, iOS/macOS, Linux, and Windows clients. makeMyCA prompts for all the configuration information and provides explanations of each item. makeMyCA will display the configuration information and ask if you want to continue to create the CA. In addition to the necessary Certs, makeMyCA also creates

-* `/etc/swanctl/conf.d/pistrong-CAServerConnection.conf` strongSwan config file for iOS/MacOS, Linux, and Windows client VPN connections
+* `/etc/swanctl/conf.d/pistrong-CAServerConnection.conf` strongSwan config file for Android, iOS/macOS, Linux, and Windows client VPN connections
 * `/etc/swanctl/pistrong/CA-iptables` required iptables addition for IPV4 routing to work.
 See Firewall Considerations section below.

 ## Resetting Everything